cinemascience/cinema_components/ParallelCoordinatesChart/readme.md

 ##Usage

 Please see **example.html** to see this in action.
-**NOTE: Version 1.2 now requries d3 v4.**
+####NOTE: Version 1.2 now requries d3 v4.
-**Version 1.2 also changed now callbacks work and requires changes be made to any client programs**
+####Version 1.2 also changed how callbacks work and requires changes be made to any client programs

 ##Creating a new chart
 To create a new chart, simply call the constructor like so: